Cakecrook/MatrixGame/README.md

 The game is played by two players on a 4x4 board.
 You may notice that I added a 5x5 board in my project.
 This was to test some things out, but I haven't finished that part yet.

 Here is what each square of the 4x4 board looks like:
+If the squares don't look like squares, try clicking <> again!

   #--------#      a--------b
   | Val: Z |  or  | Val: Z |